andrewbhy/control-vuejs-assignment/docs/day1/README.md

 - Not being a dedicated front-end dev, I do not know what is the best-practice when constructing html+css layouts;  Not sure what tags to pick, what nesting structures are ideal to build layout such as the top nav bar.
 - Some shops require that designers generate html+css when other do not.
 Would this be the responsiblith of front-end developer?
+- I have attempted to set up LESS and library of common variables to be shared by all components.
+However, variables in imported .less files are not available in the .vue components.
+Decided to shelve this feature for now and continue with development

 # Progress So Far :